seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 sure will hang upon my tongue like a new-married
 wife about her husband's neck, hardly to be shook
 off.
 Je quand sur le possession de France, et quand
-vous avez le possession de moi,--let me see, what
+vous avez le possession de moi, --donc votre est
-then?
-Saint Denis be my speed!--donc votre est
 France et vous etes mienne.
 It is as easy for me,
 Kate, to conquer the kingdom as to speak so much
 more French: I shall never move thee in French,